User-generated content from the beginning was a good idea, because:

 #4: Use Social Media to Spark Relationships

 Social media can build multi-million person audiences for startups, small businesses, and large, well-known companies.
 In the past two years, we’ve seen Dunkin’ and Chipotle use social media to cultivate a stronger relationship with their Gen Z customers.
-Through strategic partnerships with influencers like Charli D’Amelio and David Dobrik, these brands have turned their social media platforms into user-generated content flywheels.
+Through strategic partnerships with influencers like Charli D’Amelio, these brands have turned their social media platforms into user-generated content flywheels.
 The data says the best way to nurture audience relationships is on social media, particularly through video.

 - Consumers are 3X more likely to engage with a brand’s social media content than any other type of content